Punctuation in WhatsApp Fights

 The question mark starts cross examination

-One question mark asks.
-Two question marks lean forward.
-Five question marks kick the chair away and demand location data for the last emotional inconsistency.
+One ? asks.
+Two ?? lean forward.
+Five ????? kick the chair away and demand location data for the last emotional inconsistency.

 The mark itself is innocent.
 Repetition turns it into a flashlight held under the chin.